HIPPOTHERAPY

 Professional Memberships: PATH, APTA, AHA

 My interest in horses started on the cattle ranch I grew up on in Northern California.
-About 15 years after becoming a Physical Therapist, I discovered the specialty area of hippotherapy and was thrilled to join my love of horses with my passion for physical therapy!
+About 15 years after becoming a Physical Therapist, I discovered the specialty area of PT incorporating hippotherapy and was thrilled to join my love of horses with my passion for physical therapy!
 I have been incorporating equine movement into my physical therapy practice for the past 10 years and feel it is one of the most amazing treatment tools I have to use.
 I have used it to treat veterans, children, and adults of all ages and many different diagnoses.
-I have a more traditional therapy office located inside the Valley Athletic Club where I see a diverse patient population for everything from rehabilitative exercise to aquatic-based therapy.
-Evaluations for hippotherapy are typically done at that office.
+I have a more traditional therapy office located inside The Valley Athletic Club where I see a diverse patient population for everything from rehabilitative exercise to aquatic-based therapy.
+Evaluations for PT incorporating equine movement/hippotherapy as a treatment tool are typically done at that office.